Fumarylacetoacetate hydrolase: Mutations

-Symptoms

-Possible disease symptom is the development of Hereditary tyrosinemia type 1 (HT1).
+Possible disease symptom is the development of hereditary tyrosinemia type 1 (HT1).
 Caused by the lack of fumarylacetoacetate hydrolase (FAH), the last enzyme of the tyrosine catabolic pathway, HT 1 is inherited as a rare autosomal recessive disease with a prevalence in Europe of 1 : 50000.
-However, in isolated parts of Quebec's provinces, the frequency can be as high as 1 : 2000 with a carrier rate of 1:20 possibly due to a single founder mutation.
-FAH deficiency leads to an accumulation of alkylafing metabolites that cause damage to the liver.
+However, in isolated parts of Quebec's provinces, the frequency can be as high as 1 : 2000, with a carrier rate of 1:20 possibly due to a single founder mutation.
+FAH deficiency leads to an accumulation of alkylating metabolites that cause damage to the liver.
 The disorder presents as an acute, chronic or intermediate mild phenotype.
 The acute form manifests itself within the first half year and is characterized by liver failure, renal damage, and possibly death in the first year of life.
 The chronic form has an age of onset of more than one year after birth; rickets and progressive liver disease often lead to the development of hepatocellular carcinoma.
 Other symptoms can include renal tubular injury, hepatic necrosis, episodic weakness, seizures.
-Renal Fanconi syndrome and Porphyric crises are also cited in addition to liver and renal damage.
+Renal Fanconi syndrome and porphyric crises are also cited, in addition to liver and renal damage.

+A complete FAH genotype has been previously established.
+All possible bands show two deleterious mutations.
+The effect of these mutations for the majority of the abnormalities on the FAH mRNA have been analysed.
+The identification of the gene defects on both alleles enables an initial genotype-phenotype analysis for chronic, subacute and acute HT 1 patients.